Luddington, Warwickshire

-Luddington /ˈlʌdɪŋtən/ is a small village and civil parish in the English county of Warwickshire.
-The population in 2001 was 457, increasing to 475 at the 2011 Census.
+Luddington /ˈlʌdɪŋtən/ is a small village and civil parish in the English county of Warwickshire and is part of Stratford-on-Avon district.
+The community is a conservation area due to its historic aspects.
+In 2001, the population was 457, increasing to 515 at the 2021 census.
 It is located about 5 kilometres (3 miles) outside the town of Stratford-upon-Avon on the banks of the river Avon and has views south over the Cotswolds.
 Facilities and communications include a phone box, a 19th-century church, a post box, a marina with a 17th-century lock, a village green and a recently refurbished village hall originally built in 1953.
 The parish encompasses Dodwell Caravan Park to the north of the village.
 The village is reputed to be the meeting place of Anne Hathaway and William Shakespeare, as Anne was from the parish, and local lore states that they probably conducted their courtship in the area.

+Climate

+The highest recorded temperature was 33.2 °C on 3 July 1976 and 22 July 1989 and the lowest was -20.4 °C on 14 January 1982.

 History

 The name Luddington is of Old English origin meaning Luda's farmstead.
 Dodwell is also of Old English origin and means Dodda's well or spring.
+The Domesday Book of 1086 states that the chief tenant at that time was the Count of Meulan, Robert de Beaumont, 1st Earl of Leicester; the hamlet consisted of "20 villagers, 9 smallholders, ...
+9 ploughlands ...
+5 lord's plough teams.
+5 men's plough teams ... meadow 42 acres".
+The 29 households put Luddington "in the largest 40% of settlements recorded in Domesday".
+In earlier centuries, the area had been occupied by the Romans who built roads and was part of Mercia from 500 to 874.

-The village was originally accessed via a road running from the Evesham road down through Dodwell.
+The village was originally accessed via a road running from the Evesham road down through Dodwell, then an enclosed village with a half dozen houses and later, a deserted site.
 This then continued through a ford in the river to Milcote.
 This first part of this road is now a footpath and the second part no longer exists.
-The village was part of the Ragley estate belonging to the Marquis of Hertford.
-One of the oldest building in the village is part of Boddington Farm, which dates from the 17th century.
+The settled area was previously part of the Ragley estate belonging to the Marquis of Hertford.
+One of the oldest building in the village is part of the Grade II listed Boddington Farm, portions of which were built circa 1600, or earlier.
 It marks the eastern boundary of the village's conservation area.

-During the English civil war, Robert Simcock's (Simcox) barn was emptied of its "carefully stored" apples by marauding troops.
+During the English Civil War, Robert Simcock's (Simcox) barn was emptied of its "carefully stored" apples by marauding troops.
+During the war, Royalist troops were billeted in the village.